-Figure S.15: Hourly electricity usage versus curtailment for hourly reliable solar PV, storage, and grid connected hydrogen production pathway for a week in the month of May
+Figure S.14: Hourly electricity utilization for the hourly reliable solar PV, storage, and grid connected hydrogen production pathway for a week in the month of May in Sacramento, California (Equivalent to PV/Storage/Grid* pathway).
+Above the x-axis shows the hourly electricity input from solar PV, the grid, or an onsite battery.
+Below the y-axis shows the hourly electricity input that is utilized or curtailed.